karegapauline/AQS_data_analysis/blogs/mazingira_day.md

 So what happens when they exceed these levels?

 ### Health implications of poor air quality
-We have short-term effects, such as eye irritation, sneezing, and a runny nose.
+There are short-term effects, such as eye irritation, sneezing, and a runny nose.
 Think of what happens on a super dusty day.
+Or when you are exposed to a lot of smoke from, for example, charcoal, or wood when cooking, or when burning waste.

-Long-term effects include asthma, cardiovascular problems, cancer, and developmental issues for children.
+Long-term effects include asthma, cardiovascular issues, cancer, and neuro developmental issues in children.

+## How are these pollutants measured to know what levels are dangerous

 ## A brief history of air quality management in Kenya
 The air quality space has been active for years; we have publications dating back to 2001, but these were scientific research studies, and we assume they were meant for a more scientific audience.
 Engagement of the general public through media, such as newspaper articles, became more rampant in the 2010s, coinciding with visible government actions and a general presence on the subject during the same period.
 In 2014, the national government established air quality regulations, setting standards for pollutants(reference 1).
 This regulations act is what is still being implemented to date.
 Thanks to this regulation, noticeable issues such as the lack of air quality data became apparent.

+There are multiple studies being done on indoor air quality.
+There has been a surge in campaigns to promote cleaner cooking energy such as JikoKoa, and more.

+The transport sector is also a key player in this history.
+Over the years, there has been introduction of laws that regulate the age of vehicles that can be imported which significantly affect the air quality.
+There has been a surge in efforts to introduce electric transport vehicles, and motor cycles.

 ## Status of Air Quality in Kenya
 You might be asking, where is it safest to breathe, and where do I need to watch out?
 (map of air quality in Kenya against the WHO standard).

-## From a climate change angle

 ## What part can you play?
 Yes, planting a tree will make a huge difference, so as is customary for the day, please do so.
 But you can also do the following:
+1. Wear a mask on dusty days
+2. Your choice of cooking method should be safe to use.
+There are multiple campaigns to promote the use of safe cooking fuels like JikoKoa, LPG use as opposed to the traditional use of coal and firewood.
+3. Transport means.
+Import or buy better second hand vehicles
+4. Invest in air quality monitoring instruments
+5. Educate yourself about laws and rules like the EMCR, transport laws, urban planning and regulation laws. to become an advocate for your local community by questioning and reporting practices that could cause harm in the places you frequent.

 ## Some helpful resources